Saving Koalas atPort Macquarie's Koala Hospital

 The Koala Hospital at Port Macquarie runs entirely on donations from the public.
 There are boxes throughout this free attraction for you to donate your love and care for these iconic creatures and all they recommend is a cheap $2.
 That's not much to ask out of your travel finances, especially in a place like Australia.
 There is also a small koala gift shop at this free attraction if you would like to take back a souvenir in addition to helping save the koalas.
 They sell a wide variety of items like coloring books, stickers, stuffed koalas, water bottles, and more.
 Anyone that would like a more hands-on approach to helping the Koala Hospital at Port Macquarie save their surrounding koalas, be sure to check out the Koala Hospital's volunteer program.
 It's open to both locals and international visitors alike, but it is not free due to needing to cover insurance and other fees.
 For those that live in Australia and have pets, make sure to keep them away from koalas.
 You can do this in many ways such as always keeping an eye on them when they're outside, locking them inside when you're away, and training them not to chase koalas (or anything for that matter).
 For those that live in Australia and have swimming pools, either keep it covered or just put a stick or ladder in it so koalas can climb back out afterwards.
 They're fairly strong swimmers and might take a dip to cool off from the harsh Australian sun or simply fall in, so let's all make sure they can climb back out.

-If you enjoyed Saving Koalas at Port Macquarie's Koala Hospital, then be sure to read our other free animal attractions posts:
+If you enjoyed Saving Koalas at Port Macquarie's Koala Hospital, then be sure to read about these other animal attractions:

 Travel Tip #4